wazuh/wazuh-documentation/source/user-manual/capabilities/system-calls-monitoring/use-cases/monitoring-file-and-directory-access.rst

 Test the configuration
 ----------------------

-Perform the following actions below on the monitored endpoint.
+Perform the following actions on the monitored endpoint.

 Create a new file
 ^^^^^^^^^^^^^^^^^